fnaumenko/bioCC/README.md

 All input files should have chromosomes items (features, data lines) been clustering together.<br>
 For faster processing, items belonging to the same chromosome also should be sorted in position ascending order.<br>
 *Wig* files usually meet these requirements.
-Opposite, *bed* files usually have messy initialization.
+Opposite, *bed* files often have messy initialization.
 The simplest way to prepare *bed* files is to sort them, for example by using **sortBed** utility from [bedtools](http://bedtools.readthedocs.io/en/latest/) package
 (though for **bioCC** the order of the chromosomes themselves does not matter).<br>
 It concerns 'template' *bed* file as well (see ```-f|--fbed``` option).